 To my shock instantly people started retweeting, and reposting the images, and asking public figures to share and help.

 My sister and her friend provided food and blankets to this men.
 And they reached out to NGOs.
 Meanwhile my Twitter friends and I worked to bring attention to the issue.
 We were fortunate to have JarasScoopFm (Joe Maalouf), Rima Karaki, Diana Wehbe, and many other public figures join our campaign.
 MTV Lebanon even did a reportage on the situation.

-Before the reportage was even aired, Chaker Khazaal, a reporter at HuffingtonPost shed the light on this issue in a tweet, and was able to get the attention of many more people, including UN Refugee Agency.
+Before the reportage aired, Chaker Khazaal, a reporter at HuffingtonPost, brought attention to the issue in a tweet, capturing the interest of many, including the UN Refugee Agency.

 — Chaker Khazaal (@ChakerKhazaal) September 10, 2015